VanossGaming: Video content and analysis

 The majority of VanossGaming videos take the format of a montage or compilation, featuring various clips from a particular game session, usually featuring other video game commentators.
 The Canadian Press described "a typical Vanoss video" as one that features "Vanoss and a group of friends chatting, laughing and making jokes over gameplay from popular titles such as Grand Theft Auto V or Call of Duty: World at War."

 Among a variety of content, Fong posts Garry's Mod exploit videos, often exploring and performing in different landscapes on user-created content servers.
 Fong never shows his face, but collaborates with other players and creators.

-His presence on the social platform is a part of a sophisticated, but lucid, 'food chain'; he is an established gaming genre YouTuber which feeds beginner content creators with his genre and formatting ideas, contributing to 'YouTuber content branches'.
-Themes of established creators, such as Fong, Swedish YouTuber PewDiePie and English creator KSI, are distributed across the 'food chain' as exemplars for success, notably with formatting and genres involving humour sketches, parodies, highlights and compilations.
+A 2018 study analyzing content creation format noted that VanossGaming is an established creator within the gaming genre.
+The study noted that the formatting and genres used by creators like Fong, Swedish YouTuber PewDiePie, and English creator KSI such as humor sketches, parodies, highlights, and compilations are widely emulated by newer channels.